Occupational Safety and Health

 Internal audit

-• Internal audits are implemented at least once a year to take timely improvement measures for nonconformities, and the audit reports are provided to the relevant management departments
+• Regular internal audits at least once a year for timely improvement measures against non-conformities; audit reports provided to relevant management units

 Hazardous Substance Management